Basics for Organizational Conflict of Interest in Government Contracts (OCI Conflict of Interest) Mitigation Plan Drafting

 Tips for your FAR Organizational Conflict of Interest OCI Mitigation Plan

-When you develop an OCI Plan, the document should be very specific about your actions to mitigate.
+When you develop an OCI Mitigation Plan, the document should be very specific about your actions to mitigate.
 If you provide different options, then the agency must both analyze and find the options acceptable.
 Generalized contractor’s OCI conflict of interest government contracts mitigation plans will often be rejected.

 - When your plan is rejected, unless waived, your company may be precluded from bidding.